UoW-CPC/rabbda-university-portal/README.md

 ##### Phase A: Export data from postgres and upload them to HDFS.

-Please follow the instruction in the postgres folder [here](https://github.com/UoW-CPC/rabbda-university-portal/tree/master/postgres#postgres-demo) and on completion return here to continue with the analysis.
+Please, follow the instruction in the postgres folder [here](https://github.com/UoW-CPC/rabbda-university-portal/tree/master/postgres#postgres-demo) and on completion return here to continue with the analysis.

-In case you successfully complete the data acquisition from the Postgres database, you simple need to upload the three SCV files to HDFS.
+In case you successfully completed the data acquisition task from the Postgres database, you simple need to upload the three SCV files to HDFS.
 To do so run the following commands:

 ```